Skip to content

 Types of Single-Speed Cranksets

-When it comes it crank types, there are two choices.
+When it comes to crank types, there are two choices.
 The first one is called Square Taper, and the second one is Integrated.
+Let’s learn about them together.

 Square Taper

 Design-wise, the most functional and technically simple crankset is a square taper.
 It’s the most common type out there, and almost all fixies will have a square taper crankset and a cartridge bottom.
 The reason why it is so popular is that they are effortless to install and maintain.
-If you prefer looks, you might have to look at integrated cranksets.
-Square tapers aren’t that elegant.
+If you prefer looks, let me tell you Square tapers aren’t that elegant.

 Integrated

 If you really want to spruce up the overall appearance of your bike, go with an integrated crank.
-The main reason why you would want to choose this one over a square taper is to reduce the weight.
+The main reason to choose this one over a square taper is the weight.
 Integrated cranks are lighter, cooler, and more durable.
-Yes, that’s right.
 They are more durable because the external bearings are larger.
 Cartridge BBs have smaller sealed bearings, and when they get worn out, you will hear occasional creaking noise.

 Understanding Track Cranksets